Wills, Trusts & Probate

 What happens if I don’t have a healthcare directive in California?

-What type of medical treatments can I specify in my directive?
+What kinds of medical treatments can I specify in my directive?

-How do I ensure my healthcare directive is followed?
+How can I ensure my healthcare directive is followed?